-- Sources of differences across countries that lead to gains from trade: - The Ricardian model (Chapter 3) examines differences in the productivity of labor (due to differences in technology) between countries. - The Heckscher-Ohlin model (Chapter 4) examines differences in labor, labor skills, physical capital, land, or other factors of production between countries.
+- Sources of differences across countries that lead to comparative advantages and gains from trade: - The Ricardian model (chapter 3) examines differences in the relative productivity of labor (due to differences in technology) between countries. - The Heckscher-Ohlin model (chapter 4) examines differences in relative abundance of labor, labor skills, physical capital, land, or other factors of production between countries.